 2. Collecting Raw Data:

-In my cases, necessary raw data was, the source control history of google chrome project, bugs information for google chrome project(tracked by downloading the raw html from their project management website).
+In my case, the necessary raw data were the Google Chrome project’s source control history and bug information (tracked by downloading the raw HTML from their project management website).

-You can see an easy/example of how we collect/scrap raw data or source control repository with python here:
+You can see an easy/example of how we collect/scrap raw data or source control repository with Python here:

 https://github.com/ranacseruet/sm-6611/tree/master/A1